rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 Project setup
 ~~~~~~~~~~~~~
 - :menuselection:`File --> Open Folder...` and select the folder in which you cloned Cutter
+- Install the recommended plugins.
-- If the recommend plugins are already installed, you will see a popup asking you to "Select a Kit for cutter".
-Choose :guilabel:`[Unspecified]` unless you have more specific needs.
+- Once the `CMake Tools` plugin is installed, in the corner you will see a popup asking you "Would you like to configure project 'cutter'?
+Source: CMake Tools (Extension)".
+Click Yes.
+- In the kit selection popup, choose :guilabel:`[Unspecified]` unless you have more specific needs.
+- If you initially dismissed the configuration window or didn't have the plugins installed yet - open command-palette using :kbd:`Ctrl-Shift-P` and select :guilabel:`Cmake: Configure`

 Changing CMake configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~